erikeldridge/erikeldridge.github.com/_posts/2011-11-28-rvm-learnings.md

 ## RVM learnings

+### Environments

+Run `rvm list` to see which environments are available.

 ### Gemsets

-Create a gemset per repo, and specify this gemset, e.g., `rvm ruby-1.8.7-p330@erikeldridge.github.com`,  in an .rvmrc file in the repo.
+Create a gemset per repo: `rvm use <desired ruby environment> && rvm gemset create <gemset name>`

 ### .rvmrc

+Create a .rvmrc file in each repo.
+In the file, specify the environment/gemset pair you'd like to use (and tell rvm to create the gemset if it doesn't already exist), e.g., `rvm ruby-1.8.7-p330@erikeldridge.github.com --create`.

 If the .rvmrc file is not loading automatically, try running `rvm rvmrc trust`.
 This tells rvm to run the .rvmrc file without asking.